 Why do you need a survival fishing kit

 You might think you’ll be able to catch fish with paracord and soda can tabs, but unless you’re Bear Grylls, it probably won’t be very effective.

 A compact fishing kit is small enough to fit in your pocket or throw in your pack and forget about it.
 Most kits come with a variety of hooks, lures, and sinkers plus a decent length of line – which is enough to catch fish in an emergency situation.

 If your vehicle broke down in a remote area, or you got lost deep in the woods while hiking or camping, having a way to procure food would be a major bonus.
-Combined with setting snares, hunting, and foraging, catching fish can provide the necessary calories and protein to keep your body going.
+Combined with setting snares, hunting, and coastal foraging, catching fish can provide the necessary calories and protein to keep your body going.

 Keep in mind that monofilament fishing line has many survival uses besides catching fish.

 - Setting snares and traps